 Nothing on the market will protect you against the direct blow to the back of the head from sixteen feet onto an unpadded cement pole plant box, even a motorcycle helmet.
 In other situations a helmet may help, but cannot begin to approach the protection of additional pit and pole plant box padding.
 Helmets to avoid are those that do not meet any impact standard at all, and have no standards sticker inside, or a European EN standard for some unknown sport.
 Again, not one of these helmets can guarantee that you will not be injured.
 We recommend that you not vault at any facility that does not meet the new ASTM standard.
 You can find more info on upgrading pole vault landing pits on Jan Johnson's Web site.
 A helmet is no substitute for a safe pit design!

-Although you might think that a contact sport like rugby would require helmets, the players of the game have always had other ideas.
+Although you might think that a contact sport like rugby would require helmets, the players of the game have had other ideas.
 They reject the use of layers of gear for body protection, including the head.
+But that must have changed, because World Rugby now has a long list of approved Rugby headgear.
+The World Rugby standard includes soft materials and thickness of less than 1cm.
+That rules out any significant impact protection, but could do a lot to keep ears intact.
 This injury prevention study concluded that the headgear rugby players had tried could reduce scalp injuries, but did nothing to prevent concussion.
 But an Australian study that focused on improving the headgear used for rugby and Australian rules football found otherwise.
-The International Rugby Board awards rugby headgear the IRB Approval Mark if it meets its standards, including soft materials and thickness of less than 1cm.
-That rules out any impact protection.

 Push scooters suddenly became popular in 2000, so there is not much data on injuries yet.
 Anything that lets you travel